 The Foot and Ankle Service is located primarily on the main campus of the Washington University Medical Center at Barnes-Jewish Hospital as well as at the Washington University and Barnes-Jewish Outpatient Orthopedic Center in West St. Louis County.
 Surgery is performed both at Barnes-Jewish Hospital, Center for Advanced Medicine and the Outpatient Orthopedic Center in Chesterfield on a weekly basis.

 The Foot and Ankle Service performs approximately 900 surgical cases per year with about two-thirds of these procedures being either outpatient or less than 24 hour admissions.
 There are approximately 11,500 outpatient visits per year to the Foot and Ankle Service which represent approximately 3,000 new patients per year.

-The Foot and Ankle Service is made up of two primary faculty members Jeremy J. McCormick, MD, and Jonathon D. Backus, MD, and Andrew P. Thome, MD.
+The Foot and Ankle Service is made up of three primary faculty members Jeremy J. McCormick, MD, Jonathon D. Backus, MD, and Andrew P. Thome, MD.
 A post-graduate Foot and Ankle Fellow, two orthopaedic residents, two nurse practitioners, an orthopaedic nurse coordinator with a large experience in both inpatient and outpatient orthopaedic nursing, and medical assistants round out the service.
 A certified pedorthist/orthotist (for foot orthosis, shoe or brace fabrication) is available in the office.
 A certified prosthetist (prosthetic fabrication) is available on an as-needed basis.
 This provides a "one-stop" visit for the patient to obtain comprehensive foot and ankle evaluations and treatment.

 Some foot and ankle problems are initially screened and treated non-operatively by nurse practitioners or a physical medicine and rehabilitation physician with a special interest in foot and ankle problems.
 Referrals are then made to Drs.
-McCormick, Backus, or nurse practitioners for either further evaluation or surgery, as appropriate.
+McCormick, Backus, Thome, or nurse practitioners for either further evaluation or surgery, as appropriate.

 Trauma call is paid at the same level as faculty, and one day per month is recommended.